BLABFridge/FridgeController/README.md

 If 'Day' is zero, it will be set to MAX_INT and used as a check, this will dump all items in the fridge, except possibly for universes that aren't dying soon (>5.8 million years)

 	9[0][Day][0]

+## Opcodes for talking to server
+YET TO BE IMPLEMENTED

+### 'c' - Run command
+This is used for running commands on the server, commands are space delimited strings that specify an action and arguments.

+	c[0][space delimited command][0]

+For example, to set the android ip address to 197.17.210.222, the command would be:

+	c[0]set android ip 197.17.210.222